YOUR STARTER GUIDE TO RAW FEEDING

-It’s great to hear that you’re considering making the change to raw feeding!
-This guide is designed to help you with the transition by clearly explaining the benefits and process.
+It’s great to hear that you’re considering making the change to feeding your dog a raw food diet!
+This guide is designed to help you with the raw transition by clearly explaining the health benefits and process.

 - Improved digestion

 - Boosted immune system

 - Shinier coat and healthier skin

 - Increased energy, stamina and vitality

 - Engaged, curious and stimulated by what’s in their raw bowl